-Variable Treatmen Why not fully
+Variable Ţ Treatment in Euromod Why not fully simulated?

-name(s) 2007 2008 2009 2010 2011 2012 simulated?
+name(s) 2007 2008 2009 2010

-Income tax ils_tax S S S S S S
+Income tax ils_tax S S S S

-Employees ssc tscee_s S S S S S S
+Employees ssc tscee_s S S S S

-Entrepreneurs ssc tscse_s S S S S S S
+Entrepreneurs ssc tscse_s S S S S

 Notes: "-" policy did not exist in that year; "E" policy is excluded from the model's scope as it is neither included in the microdata nor simulated by Euromod; "PS" policy is partially simulated as some of its relevant rules are not simulated; "S" policy is simulated although some minor or very specific rules may not be simulated.